osrf/mesh_to_sdf/README.md

 └── TheBanana.PNG
 ~~~

-The you can run the following command:
+Then you can run the following command:

     bash mesh_to_sdf.bash -m /home/username/banana/TheBanana\
                           -s /home/username/.gazebo/models\